 - Five-Man Band: Interestingly, the roles shift around a lot.
 Casey is almost always The Hero and Jun is almost always The Big Guy.

 - Getting Crap Past the Radar: The title of the comic book is slang for nocturnal penile tumescence in the UK.

 - Guy on Guy Is Hot: Akiko seems to think this way.

-- Hidden Depths: A recurring theme, along with Beneath the Mask.
+- Hidden Depths: A recurring theme with literally every main character, along with Beneath the Mask.

 - Ho Yay: Jun has some with Hunter.
 Lampshaded by Ike.